 The Detroit Tigers are proud to give back to the men and women who serve our country and make sacrifices for our freedom and safety.
 Through a variety of programs, the Tigers hope to show their appreciation for our active and former military members for their service to our nation.

-When Justin Verlander takes the mound at Comerica Park, he strives for victory.
-This season, his outings on the hill take on a new meaning.
-For each of his home starts, Verlander hosts Veterans from Veterans Affairs Medical Centers throughout the state of Michigan.
+For each of his home starts, Tigers pitcher Justin Verlander hosts Veterans from Veterans Affairs Medical Centers throughout the state of Michigan.
 These Veterans sustained injuries or illness in Iraq during Operation Iraqi Freedom or in Afghanistan during Operation Enduring Freedom.
 The Veterans along with their families cheer on the Tigers from the comfort of Verlander's personal luxury suite.
 After serving our country, the special day provides American veterans the opportunity to enjoy a Tigers game with their family.
 Veterans share 18 luxury suite tickets and parking passes in the Tigers Parking Garage.
 Food and beverage is provided for the guests courtesy of Verlander.
-Veterans receive a personalized welcome letter from Verlander while all guests receive a Verlander's Victory for Veterans t-shirt and are welcomed on the videoboard during the game.
+Veterans receive a personalized welcome letter from Verlander; all guests receive a Verlander's Victory for Veterans t-shirt and are welcomed on the videoboard during the game.

 When you see Verlander on the mound, he is not only playing for his team and Tigers fans around the world, he is also playing for America's heroes.